talohana55/DoctorM/README.md

 ## Patient Treatment
 Recommended treatment for the patient is done by recommendation according to the various criteria, the patient receives a table of personalized recommended treatments.

+## System options
+-An existing database.
+-New users (Doctor) can be sign up.
+-Save / pull data to/from local storage.
+-Download a PDF file for information for patients.
+-update patients new data.

 ### `npm start`